Academic Courses

 MS Drama

 Course Description: Middle School Drama will focus on establishing a core basic knowledge of theatrical elements and skills.
-Students are required to participate in performances both in class and in our final performances at the end of each semester.
+Students are required to participate in performances both in class and in our final performances in each semester.
+Our spring play is a large production that will require a high amount of effort and is generally very challenging.
 This class will encourage creativity, trust, bravery, social skills and speaking skills, collaboration and respect.

 Theatrical Design & Production